[Hotel Palazzo Failla]

 Si, Tom had seen the woman falling first.
 Si, it was almost as if she were diving into a swimming pool, not falling but difficult to ascertain in a split second.

 And so it went on.
-Next up was Giuliana, and Tom’s ears pricked up – he wanted to know about her and what was worse, she knew he did and went a little red, quickly glancing in his direction, then back.
+Next up was Giuliana, and Tom’s ears pricked up – he wanted to know all about her and what was worse, she knew he did and went a little red, quickly glancing in his direction, then down.

 Si, she was from Frigintini and helped out on occasions at the hotel, such events as this evening’s, for example.
 Si, she was a lady of leisure, aged 29 although she was studying for a degree in horticulture, from home.
-Tasco knew of the Licitra family in the Frigintini area and could understand this lady.
-Si, she’d learned English some four years earlier and had a smattering of that tongue.
+Plus English at a local college.
+Tasco knew of the Licitra family in the Frigintini area and could understand.
+Si, she’d learned English four years.
 No, she’d seen almost nothing except where the falling lady had disappeared behind the awning.

-Tasco had also picked up on the connection between Miss Licitra and the Englishman - there might be something more there, there might not.
+Tasco had of course picked up on the connection between Miss Licitra and the Englishman, who hadn’t sen it? – There might be something more there, there might not.

 The waiters and waitresses were interviewed – no one had been upstairs via the staircase during the recital but si, there was a staff exit from the far end of the luncheon bar, which led upstairs to a toilet and no, it was not possible to access the guest chambers from there.